 - The violation appeal will be resolved at the lowest possible level.
 If the appeal can be resolved by Parking Operations personnel, such as a hangtag violation, it will be resolved and the appellant will be notified via email.
 All violation appeals not resolved by Parking Operations administrative personnel will be forwarded to the Committee.
 The Committee will administratively rule on the appeal and the appellant will be notified of the result.
 The appellant is not required to appear before the Committee and no formal hearing is required.
 However, if the Committee denies the appeal, the appellant may request a hearing before the Committee and will be notified as to the time and place of this hearing.
 The Committee shall have the power and authority to rescind, reduce or uphold said fee.
 The ruling of the Committee shall be final.

-- The Manager shall report to the Director of Cashiers, or designee, all fees assessed against a student or employee that are unpaid and billable, giving the name of the student or employee, the amount of the fee and the violations for which assessed.
-It shall be the duty of the Cashiers Office to bill the fee and give the student or employee notice thereof.
+- The Manager shall report to the Director of Cashiers, or designee, all fees assessed against a student, employee, visitor, on-campus worker or anyone else who parks on campus and receives a violation(s) that are unpaid and billable, giving the name of the individual, the amount of the fee and the violation(s) for which assessed.
+It shall be the duty of the Cashiers Office to bill the fee and give the individual notice thereof.
 Once fees have been reported to the Cashiers Office said fees are subject to all rules under the University of Missouri Statement of Financial Responsibility.
+Balances invoiced by the UMKC Cashiers and Collections Office, either through emails or traditional mail, are subject to a 1% monthly finance charge, a monthly late fee which is disclosed on the invoice and, if necessary, a 30% collection fee for any balance referred to outside collections.

 - The Chancellor of the University of Missouri-Kansas City, or his/her designee, shall appoint an advisory committee to be known and designated as the Parking and Traffic Committee.
 The Committee shall consist of three (3) faculty members, three (3) staff members, and three (3) students.